qyber-black/Code-MRSNet/README.md

    installed on you system that pip does not add (see note above).
 Potentially you may have to set this up in a virtual environment or use the `--break-system-packages` options (on your own risk of breaking something else).
-   In general dependency issues of python packages failing to installed can be addressed by commenting them out of `requirements.txt`, but it may mean that certain MRSNet functionality may then not work.
+   Optionally you may want to install pygamma and pyfftw manually (see prerequisites above).
+In general dependency issues of python packages failing to installed can be addressed by commenting them out of `requirements.txt`, but it may mean that certain MRSNet functionality may not work.

 To update to the latest version (of your selected branch), run `git pull` and step 3 and 4 above in the project folder.
 To switch to another version or branch